0xnayuta/degrees-of-lewdity/docs/README-Pregnancy.md

 #### setKnowsAboutPregnancyCurrentLoaded()

-Used for current named npc's loaded into `V.NPCList`, and lets them learn about the players's current pregnancy if its visible.
+Used for current named npc's loaded into `V.NPCList` and lets them learn about the players's current pregnancy if its visible.
 Used in widgets where the players state of dress changes.

 -   `<<setKnowsAboutPregnancyCurrentLoaded>>`